chopdicemince/chopdicemince.github.io/_posts/2018-08-18-rapid7-metasploit-metasploitable.md

 # What is Metasploitable?

-The [download page of Metasploitable](https://sourceforge.net/projects/metasploitable/) describes Metasploitable as:
+Metasploitable is a program from Rapid7.
+The [Rapid7 download page of Metasploitable](https://information.rapid7.com/download-metasploitable-2017.html) describes Metasploitable as:

-> Metasploitable is an intentionally vulnerable Linux virtual machine.
-This VM can be used to conduct security training, test security tools, and practice common penetration testing techniques.
+> Metasploitable, the intentionally vulnerable target machine for evaluating Metasploit

 Also see [Metasploitable 2 Exploitability Guide](https://metasploit.help.rapid7.com/docs/metasploitable-2-exploitability-guide).

 When people say "Metasploitable," probably they are referring to one of the versions below:

-* [Metasploitable2](https://sourceforge.net/projects/metasploitable/) is avaialble for download on SourceForge.
-Metasploitable2 uses two licenses, a BSD (Berkeley System Distribution) License, and the GNU General Public License version 2.
+* [Metasploitable2].
+The [SourceForge download page of Metasploitable2]((https://sourceforge.net/projects/metasploitable/) says that Metasploitable2 has two licenses: a BSD (Berkeley System Distribution) License, and the GNU General Public License version 2.

 * [Metasploitable3 is a project on GitHub.](https://github.com/rapid7/metasploitable3) The [license of Metasploitable3](https://github.com/rapid7/metasploitable3/blob/master/LICENSE) is a [BSD (Berkeley System Distribution) 3-clause license](https://opensource.org/licenses/BSD-3-Clause).